cuplsensor/cuplcodec/docs/specification/impl.rst

    Base64 elapsed time is extracted in :any:`BufferDecoder` and converted back to an integer.

-.. impl:: Buffer length in blocks
+.. impl:: Length in blocks
    :id: CODEC_IMPL_3
    :status: complete
    :links: CODEC_FEAT_23